siobhain/ccdshop/README.md

 - Create a Database eg Elephant SQL
 - Create a new Heroku app
 - Connect the db to local development server
-- Confirm DB is connected
+- ConfirmD DB is connected
-- first deploy with debug off & disable collect static
+- eploy with debug off & disable collect static
 - upload media to s3 & grant public access
 - create new stripe webhook endpoint (url for heroku app)
 - reveal and add webhook signing secret to heroku config vars matching var names in settings.py